josh-butler/firefly/README.md

 ## State Machines
 ### Batch Manager
-A State Machine that submits and manages the lifecycle of batch jobs.
+A State Machine that manages the lifecycle of batch jobs.

 ### Batch Monitor
 A State Machine that can be nested within parent State Machines or used independently.